A common question asked is “How much does it cost to hire a magician?”

-Like any wedding supplier there are always going to be magicians who are very cheap and those who charge a fortune.
+There are always going to be magicians who are very cheap, possibly because they are just starting out and those who charge a fortune.
 Based on a straw poll with other magicians in the area the average price for 2 hours of close up magic performed in the north-east is between £200-500.

 Of course there will always be some budding close up magicians who are prepared to perform for much less and others who charge a fortune, especially if they have any kind of celebrity profile in the media.

 So one thing to decide is do you want a celebrity magician who some of your guests (probably not all) will know of and pay, possibly thousands or do you want someone who is probably equally as competent, has plenty of experience and only charges you a few hundred.